-There is more water on Jupiter than a previous study suggests, according to NASA's Juno probe recordings published on Nature Astronomy.
+There is more water on Jupiter than suggested by a previous study, according to NASA's Juno probe recordings published on Nature Astronomy.

 Juno, launched in 2011, has performed several Jupiter flyovers.
-Its microwave radiometer (MWR) uses six antennas to simultaneously measure the temperature of the planet's atmosphere at various depths, allowing the coffins to figure out how much water was present in the gas giant's atmosphere along its equator.
+Its microwave radiometer (MWR) uses six antennas to simultaneously measure the temperature of the planet's atmosphere at various depths, allowing the coffins to understand how much water was present in the gas giant's atmosphere along its equator.

 150 kilometers from Jupiter's atmosphere, Juno collected more accurate information than the Galileo spacecraft collected at a shorter distance (120 kilometers) in the 90s.